prassee/neovim-11-config/README.md

 - **Complete**: Everything needed for development
 - **Extensible**: Easy to customize and extend

-The configuration automatically installs and configures everything needed for a productive development environment with Lua, Python, and Go support out of the box.
+The configuration automatically installs and configures everything needed for a productive development environment with Lua, Python, Go, TOML, JSON, and Markdown support out of the box.